 Since then, the impact of COVID-19 on our town and our residents has further demonstrated the need for an ambitious vision that addresses the challenge of poverty so that everyone can thrive.

 As a result of the pandemic we brought forward the consultation on the vision to shape the first five years of our journey to 2040.
 During the summer of 2020, residents and organisations in Luton and the surrounding areas were consulted through virtual consultation sessions and on-line surveys.
 Their responses enabled a consultation report to be prepared and presented with recommendations for the final vision document.

-Our vision document sets out how we will lay the foundations for our journey from 2020 to 2040 over the next five years.
+Our vision document sets out how we will lay the foundations for our journey to 2040 over the next five years.
 We will work together with residents and partners across Luton and the wider region to overcome the economic and health impacts of COVID-19, while beginning to deliver on our overall ambition for no-one in poverty by 2040.

 At the heart of our vision are also commitments to make Luton a town built on fairness and social justice, give our children and young people the best start in life by making Luton a child friendly town and make Luton a carbon neutral town

 - the findings of the Inclusive Growth Commission report

 - Luton 2040 consultations that have taken place with stakeholders and residents across Luton since September 2019

 The vision will be delivered through our two strategic partnership boards, the Inclusive Economy Board and the Health and Wellbeing Board.
 Each of these boards brings together representatives from various sectors across Luton to drive the delivery of their respective strategies.

 The Health and Wellbeing Board will be responsible for driving the delivery of the Population Wellbeing Strategy.

 The Inclusive Economy Board will be responsible for driving the delivery of the Inclusive Economy strategy.